 In Congress, I have been an advocate for small business assistance programs that help our state.
 As a member of the House Appropriations Committee, I have secured billions of dollars for the key small business assistance programs managed by the Small Business Administration (SBA).
 For example, for Fiscal Year 2021 my Committee provided the SBA’s Entrepreneurial Development Programs $272 million, an increase of $11 million above the prior year levels.

 Given the rich ethnic diversity in Hawai‘i, minority-based programs are particularly important to Hawai‘i.
 Almost 93% of small businesses in Hawai‘i are minority-owned.
 They depend on and have received great benefit from programs such as the 8(a) Business Development program and the HUBZone program, which help provide a level playing field for small businesses owned by socially and economically disadvantaged people and historically underutilized business zones.
-I am focused on ensuring the continuation of these programs to empower some of our nation’s under-represented populations that are the true drivers of Hawaii’s small businesses.
+I am focused on ensuring the continuation and expansion of these programs to empower some of our nation’s under-represented populations that are the true drivers of Hawaii’s small businesses.

 Diversifying Our Economy